mattiagaggi/outreach_agentic_llm/README.md

 python src/usage_example.py
 ```

+You can edit the data in `src/data/train.csv` to test your own prospects.

 ## Next steps
 - Perplexity can be used to parse for features, like the style maybe should be extracted with perplexity.